-In Zeitgeist, the DM will need to track the party's Prestige with five groups: the city and people of Flint, the RHC and greater Risuri government, the Unseen Court in the Dreaming, and two other groups you'll discover in the course of the campaign.
-Please note that these are just guidelines, and the DM should use good judgment in handling prestige.
+The DM will need to track the party's Prestige with five groups: the city and people of Flint, the RHC and greater Risuri government, the Unseen Court in the Dreaming, and two other groups you'll discover in the course of the campaign.
+Please note that these are just guidelines, and the DM should use his best judgment.

-Using Prestige
+Using Prestige.

-You can use your Prestige to call in favors, usually to acquire special gear or to get help from allies.
+You can use your Prestige to call in favors from allies and requisition gear.
 The higher your Prestige, the easier and faster you can get what you want.
-Use the following guidelines to determine the

-Favor Rating of what you want.
+Use the following guidelines to determine the Favor Rating of what you want.
 Then compare that rating to your Prestige to see how fast you can get what you want.
-You can make a Diplomacy or Intimidate check (DC 15 + 3 per level of the favor) to increase the speed of your favor one step (for example, from a week to a day).
+You can make a Diplomacy or Intimidate check (DC 15 + 3 per level of the favor) to increase the speed of your favor one step; for example, from a week to a day.

-/ · · · · · · · · · · · · · · · · · · · 7,

-If your Favor Rating is Then your favor gets fulfilled in
+Then your favor gets fulfilled in

-Less than your Prestige As little time as humanly possible.
+As little time as humanly possible.

-Equal to your Prestige A few hours.
+A few hours.

-Your Prestige +1 A day.
+A day.

-Your Prestige +2 A week.
+A week.

-Your Prestige +3 A month.
+A month.

-Your Prestige +4 Never.
+Never.

-PRESTIGE RATING
+PRESTIGE RATING.